Collecting Unemployment After Being Fired

 How Disqualification Works

-In some states, an employee who is fired for serious misconduct is ineligible for benefits.
-Unless and until that employee gets another job, keeps it long enough to meet the state’s tenure and/or earnings requirements, and then loses it without fault, the employee will not be eligible for unemployment benefits.
+In some states, an employee who is fired for misconduct is ineligible for benefits for that employment.
+In order to be eligible again, the employee must get another job, keep it long enough to meet the state's earnings or hours requirements, and then lose it through no fault of his or her own.

-Other states impose a penalty on employees who are fired for serious misconduct.
-In these states, employees must wait out a “disqualification period,” during which they will not get benefit.
+Other states impose a penalty on employees who are fired for misconduct.
+In these states, employees must wait out a “disqualification period,” during which they will not receive benefits.
 Once the disqualification period ends, the employee will once again be eligible for benefits.
+For example, a state may have an eight-week disqualification period for an employee who has committed misconduct.

 For information on your state's laws on eligibility for unemployment benefits after being fired, contact your state unemployment insurance agency.
 You can find links and contact information for every state's unemployment agency at www.servicelocator.org/OWSLinks.asp.